gadgimax/ETHKIPUMOD3/README.md

 - Tokens must be pre-approved before calling `addLiquidity` or `swapExactTokensForTokens`.
 - This contract does not charge any fees and is not production-ready.
+- Originally, the verification contract's getAmountOut interface differed from the requested code.
+To test compatibility, I wrote SimpleSwap_ForVerify.sol, a version of the contract adapted to successfully interact with the original verification function.
+- After verifying functionality, I updated the verification contract to match the requested code exactly.
+This updated verification contract version is available as Verify_Updated.sol.

 ---